Erlemorgaine/three-journey/README.md

 You can hide or show gui by using gui.hide () or gui.show().
 You can customize this to do it on a certain key, e.g. H, by listening to the keydown event.
 Also, you can start out with a closed panel by passing { closed: true } to dat.GUI.
 You can also provide width and height.

+## Performance

+First thing to test: FPS, i.e. on what framerate it will be running (on a lot of devices it's 60).
+You can use stats.js to measure this.

+You can also run Chrome without FPS limit.
+In this case chrome will run as fast as it can.
+See 'Performance' tutorial to check which command you have to run to do this.
+You might have to open Chrome with the command twice.
+Why do this: if you unlock the frame rate and the frame rate is still close to 60 fps (like, 70-80), there is definitely a performance problem.
+NB if you test this, do it with the window fullsize.

+For GPU: you should have as little _draw calls_ as possible.
+To measure draw calls, you can use Spector.js extension.
+THIS IS REALLY COOL!
+It gives you a lot of information on your scene.
+The boxes saying 'drawElements' are draw calls.

+Also: renderer.info().

+Dispose of geometries when the scene is still there but you don't need a geometry anymore!
+Three.js has a whole page about this.
+In short, you need to call scene.remove(geometry) and geometry.dispose().

+About lights: AVOID THEM!
+Or use cheap ones, like AmbientLight, HemisphereLight, DirectionalLight.
+Also, avoid adding or removing lights, because then the materials supporting lights will have to recompile.

+Also: AVOID SHADOWS!
+Use baked shadows if you can.
+Or, if you use them, optimise shadow maps by using a camera helper: use it to adjust the shadow.camera near / far, size the shadowmap etc. Also, use castShadow and receiveShadow wisely (i.e. don't use them if you don't need to).
+Also, deactivate autoUpdate shadow if the scene (shadows) doesn't move a lot

+### TEXTURES

+- Use a texture that's as small as possible to stay within GPU memory limits.
+NB Weight of file doesn't matter. it's really the resolution that matters.

+- Also, always keep a power of 2 resolution (because of mipmapping)

+- Interesting: try to use the 'basis' format for images (but it's not easy)

+### Geometries

+- Don't update vertices (in the tick functions)!!
+Do it with vertex shaders.

+- Reuse geometry and material.
+With different sizes, you can scale the geometries.

+- If the geometries are not moving (independently?), you can _merge_ geometries.
+This will reduce the draw calls.
+You can du this with the BufferGeometryUtils, see script.js in performance for example.

+### Materials

+- Reuse materials

+- PhysicalMaterial and StandardMaterial are bad for performance.
+Try to use lambert or phong.

+### Meshes

+- You can use InstancedMesh, to reuse 1 geometry for multiple geometries on 1 mesh, but still transform every single geometry by using a Matrix4.
+Use .setPosition, .makeScale, and .makeRotationFromQuaternion.
+  Also use DynamicDrawUsage when you're going to update the matrices on every tick.

+### Models

+- Use low poly models, and for details use normalMaps.

+- Use DracoCompression (although they can lead to a freeze when uncompressing the models).

+- If you can, use gzip files, i.e. compression on server side.

+### Cameras

+- reduce near / far or fov (only counts for scenes in which there are many objects and it's okay to not see all of them)

+### Renderer

+- Don't use default pixel ratio, instead never more than 2
+- Don't use antialias if you don't actually see an alias

+### Shaders

+- Specify precision! lowp / highp.
+You can set it on the ShaderMaterial as a property: precision: 'lowp'

+- Avoid if statements

+- make use of being able to do variable.xy, variable.xyz

+- Use textures instead of Perlin noises

+- For values that remain constant, use defines (with #define).
+Instead of putting them in the shader, you can use them in defines property on ShaderMaterial (but then don't change them!
+Since the shader will recompile.)

+- Try to do calculations in vertex shader instead of in fragment shader (since we have less vertices than fragments)